JMarcan/software_engineering_python_cpp/cpp_snake_game/README.md

 ## New Features
+- Added AI snake navigating via simple heuristic
+- Added moving obstacles
+- Added static obstacles
 - User score is compared against the best score, the best score is saved into a file
-- Added static obstacles to the game
-- Added dynamic obstacle to the game
 - User can choose starting speed for the game via console input

 ## Addressed Rubric Points

-Loops, Functions, I/O
-- New functionalities are organized in functions
-- The best score is saved into a file
-- The best score is loaded from the file, compared against the user score, and if user set a new record it's stored in the file
+- 1. Processing console input, to allow user choose starting speed
+- 2. Reading and writing data from file, to store the best score
-- Project uses vectors to store objects for obstacles
+- 3. Using vectors to store objects for obstacles
-- User can choose starting speed for the game via console input

-Object Oriented Programming
+- 4. Organizing new functionalities into functions and controlling workflow via control structures
-- Added new classes for obstacles
+- 6. Adding new classes, to manage obstacles and ai snake
-- Classes utilize member initialization lists
+- 7. Utilizing in classes member initialization lists
-- Classes abstract implementation details from their interfaces
+- 8. Abstracting implementation details in classes from their interfaces
-- Inheritance hierarchy for StaticObstacle and DynamicObstacle class with virtual class Obstacle
+- 9. Utilizing inheritance hierarchy, to define interface for StaticObstacle and DynamicObstacle via virtual base class Obstacle

-Memory Management
+- 10. Using constant variables to avoid unexpected changes in underlaying objects
-- Using pass-by-reference in classes for obstacles
+- 11. Using Pass-by-reference to optimize memory consumtion and performance, for example when creating obstacles
--
--

-Concurrency
--
--
--
+## Potential improvements
+- Multithreading can be added and rendering, user input handling, and game updates could be processed in parallel.
+  Sadly, Udacity environment haven't worked with the thread library where the linker consistently throwed undefined reference to symbol 'pthread_create@@HLIBC_2.2.5' so multithreading was not adopted during this project.

 ## Dependencies for Running Locally
 * cmake >= 3.7